-The overall goal of the AUTOPSY project is the design and development of an innovative robotic system applied for critical energy infrastructure inspection, in order to identify and prevent failures at the external infrastructures of power plant network of Public Power Corporation (PPC).
-Specific aims of the project are:
+The overall goal of the AUTOPSY project is the design and development of an innovative robotic system for critical energy infrastructure inspection, which will enable the identification and prevention of failures to the external infrastructure of the power plant network of the Public Power Corporation (PPC).

 AUTOPSY is co-funded by the Operational Programme for Competitiveness Entrepreneurship and Innovation, Greece (EPAnEK 2014 – 2020).